Black penitents chapel in Avignon: gold and prisoners under sentence of death

-Since the 17th century, we had about 20 religious congregations, in Avignon!
-But we especially had 7 main brotherhoods: Red, Blue, Purple, Green, White, Grey and Black Penitents.
-The Black ones were founded in 1586 by a man from Florence named Pompeo Catilina, colonel of the Italian garrison in Avignon.
+The Black Penitents brotherhood was founded in 1586 by a man from Florence, Pompeo Catilina, colonel of the Italian garrison in Avignon.

-Those penitents had to help the prisoners and the men under sentence of death, then to bury them.
+Those penitents helped prisoners and men under sentence of death.
 Every year, on John the Baptist's Day, they were allowed to reprieve a condemned man on the day of his execution!

-Catilina decided to found his own brotherhood in the old chapel Our-Lady-of-Fenouillet (fenolhetum means "small meadow" in Latin) and dedicated it to saint John the Baptist’s Decapitation.
+Catilina decided to create his own brotherhood in the old Our-Lady-of-Fenouillet chapel (fenolhetum means "small meadow" in Latin) and dedicated it to saint John the Baptist Decapitation.

-But the chapel was too small, it had to be extend: in 1620, he added a chapel and a sacristy.
+But the chapel was too small, it had to be extended: in 1620, he added another chapel and a sacristy.
 Then in 1739, a new priest turned up: Louis-François Manne.

-The chapel had to be restore!
-So he started to re-raise the façade, the current one, flanked by two angels carrying John the Baptist’s head.
-But above all, he decided to completely refit out the inner decoration.
+He re-raised the façade (the current one), with those two angels carrying John the Baptist’s head.
+He also decided to completely refit out the inner decoration.

 A decoration worthy of the most beautiful royal palace, full of golden panelling, precious marbles...
 Architects Thomas Lainée and Jean-Baptiste Franque were put in charge of the building site, painters Nicolas Mignard, Pierre Parrocel and Raynaud Levieux of the decoration.
 And the result is... gorgeous!